Reper2/switch-album/index.md

-## Welcome to Reper2's Nintendo Album
+<h2>Welcome to Reper2's Nintendo Album</h2>

-You may have come here from [Reper2's ACNH Website](/acnh) to download the complete album of Reper2's Animal Crossing screenshots & videos.
+<p>You may have come here from [Reper2's ACNH Website](/acnh) to download the complete album of Reper2's Animal Crossing screenshots & videos.
 Which can be found below in the list of download links.
 The ACNH Album is pretty much an entire history of my island.

 I use this repository as a reference for fetching images (kinda like a database but not exactly yet) and making my projects (such as [Reper2's ACNH Website](/acnh)).